gbdev/pandocs/content/Video_Display.md

 # Accessing VRAM and OAM

 ::: warning
-When the LCD Controller is drawing the screen it is directly reading from Video Memory (VRAM) and from the Sprite Attribute Table (OAM).
+When the PPU is drawing the screen it is directly reading from Video Memory (VRAM) and from the Sprite Attribute Table (OAM).
 During these periods the Game Boy CPU may not access the VRAM and OAM.
 That means, any attempts to write to VRAM/OAM are ignored (the data remains unchanged).
-And any attempts to read from VRAM/OAM will return undefined data (typically a value of FFh).
+And any attempts to read from VRAM/OAM will return undefined data (typically a value of $FF).

 For this reason the program should verify if VRAM/OAM is accessible before actually reading or writing to it.
 This is usually done by reading the Mode Bits from the STAT Register (FF41).
-When doing this (as described in the examples below) you should take care that no interrupts occur between the wait loops and the following memory access - the memory is guaranteed to be accessible only for a few cycles directly after the wait loops have completed.
+When doing this (as described in the examples below) you should take care that no interrupts occur between the wait loops and the following memory access - the memory is guaranteed to be accessible only for a few cycles just after the wait loops have completed.
 :::